carpedavid/seizethedave/content/uses/index.md

 * [Spark](https://sparkmailapp.com/) - Email done well.
 * [Strongsync](https://www.expandrive.com/strongsync/) - A brand-new way of mounting cloud storage in MacOS.
 I'm *super happy* with it so far.
 * [Unclack](https://unclack.app/) - It mutes your microphone when you type (but only when you type), so you're not that annoying person making clacky noises in Zoom calls.

-## 🏆 Honorable Mentions

-These are apps I used to use and would still recommend, but simply don't fit my needs at the moment.

-* [Adobe Creative Cloud](https://www.adobe.com) - I used to use Adobe's tools for being creative.
-Then I got annoyed at the cost.
-But they're still the industry standard.
-* [Alfred](https://www.alfredapp.com/) - The gold standard of app launchers/multi-tools.
-I used this extensively before switching to Raycast, which has more of a developer orientation.
-* [Drafts](https://getdrafts.com/) - Writing notebook.
-Where ideas go to germinate.
-It's great!
-It's just that Apple Notes is also pretty great, and does pretty much everything I need Drafts for.
-* [Hookshot](https://hookshot.app) - A mouse/gesture-based window manager.
-I always have one installed and then almost never use it.
-This I started using right away.
-Then I realized the only things I used it for were built into Raycast.
-Still, it's my favorite of the window management tools that I've tried.
-* [Nova](https://nova.app/) - Code editor and extremely capable text editor for HTML, CSS, Javascript, Php, Python, Markdown, etc...
-I'm now using VS Code pretty much exclusively, now.
-* [Obsidian](https://www.obsidian.md) - Markdown-based personal knowledge base.
-I still *want* to use it, but my note-taking has all moved to Apple Notes.
-* [OmniFocus](https://www.omnigroup.com/omnifocus/) - One of the most powerful task management apps in existence.
-I have recently switched back to Apple Reminders.
-* [Sip](https://sipapp.io/) - A lovely color picker.
-Which I pretty much never actually used.
-Still lovely, though!
-* [Tooth Fairy](https://c-command.com/toothfairy/) - Manage Bluetooth devices from the menu bar *easily*.
-Much of what I used it for is built into Monterey now.
-* [Workspaces](https://www.apptorium.com/workspaces) - Lets you launch multiple apps, files, URLs *per project*.
-As of Monterey, I have replaced this with Shortcuts.
-But if you want an app that's way easier to use than shortcuts, this is it.

 ## 🕸️ This Site